playbooks-ai/website/README.md

 For more details, see the [API README](api/README.md).

-## Integration with Playbooks Python Package
+## Integration with Playbooks AI Python Package

-This website is designed to work with the Playbooks Python package.
-The Python API server in the `api` directory provides the integration between the website and the Playbooks package.
+This website is designed to work with the Playbooks AI Python package.
+The Python API server in the `api` directory provides the integration between the website and the Playbooks AI package.

 The website includes a fallback to a simulated Python backend service in `src/lib/python-service.ts` if the API server is not available.